TechnoTalksDev/CraftableSaddlesMC/README.md

 # CraftableSaddlesMC
-Ever wanted to be albe to Crafft Saddles?
+Ever wanted to be albe to Craft Saddles?
 Its now possible with this plugin!